-Never travel on slopes that are too steep for the machine to maintain its stability (maximum gradeability: 30°, lateral tipping angle: 10°).
-Note that in reality, the machine's stability becomes lower than the above values depending on the working condition.
+• Never travel on slopes that are too steep for the machine to maintain its stability.
+Note that in reality, the machine's performance decreases on slopes due to its poor working condition.

 - When climbing a hill, keep the operator's seat facing the hillside.
 When descending a hill, keep the operator's seat facing the downhill direction.
 In either case, travel must be done while paying attention to the ground in front of the machine. - When traveling on slopes, lower the bucket to a height of 20 to 30 cm (8 to 12 in.) above the ground.
 When climbing a steep slope, extend the hoe attachment to the front.
-In emergencies, lower the bucket to the ground and stop the machine.

-- When traveling on slopes or grades, drive slowly in 1st (low) speed.
+In emergencies, lower the bucket to the ground and stop the machine. - When traveling on slopes or grades, drive slowly in 1st (low) speed.
 When descending a slope, slow down the engine speed. - Do not descend slopes in reverse.